-- This funding is intended to support pilot studies that lay essential groundwork, allow the PI to test the feasibility of novel methods and procedures, and/or collect new data that can lead to or enhance larger-scale studies.
-Proposed pilot projects should indicate how they will establish a new investigational program or take on "risk" balanced by high potential impact. - Applicants must have a doctoral degree or other equivalent terminal professional degree, be beyond the postdoctoral level (i.e., Instructor, Assistant Professor, or equivalent research position) at the time of the FGA submission, and demonstrate appropriate experience to serve as an independent PI. - Criteria for these grants include the scientific merit of the project, the innovative nature of the proposed psychosocial research, and the likelihood that success will move the SCI field forward. - Funding for PSR Pilot grants is for up to two years, for a maximum total cost of \$300,000.
+- This funding supports research to improve understanding of psychosocial issues and provide insights needed to develop approaches that improve the lives of people affected by SCI.
+Studies in this category may involve the development and early testing of an intervention, although this is not a requirement.
+Future application of the results should be specified. - Applicants must have a doctoral degree or other equivalent terminal professional degree, be beyond the postdoctoral level (i.e., Instructor, Assistant Professor, or equivalent research position) at the time of the FGA submission, and demonstrate appropriate experience to serve as an independent PI. - Criteria for these grants include the scientific merit of the project, the innovative nature of the proposed psychosocial research, and the likelihood that success will move the SCI field forward. - Funding for Investigational Grants is for up to two years, for a maximum total cost of \$300,000, which includes personnel (salary/fringe benefits combined), subcontracts, supplies, equipment, travel, indirect costs, etc. While yearly budget totals may vary over the two-year period, the justification and distribution of the budget should reflect the costs needed to complete the scope of work within the proposed timeline. - See details for Investigational Grants below.